 One method of determining magnet strength is through pull strength, or a pull test.

-Pull strength is a reliable method of measuring the maximum strength, or holding power, that a magnet has before it is separated from ferrous material.
+Pull strength is a reliable method of measuring the maximum strength, or holding power, a magnet has before it breaks away from a ferrous material.
 It is measured in pounds or kilograms.

 Magnetic assemblies are measured by the pounds of pull in a vertical test.
-Obviously, the higher the pull strength, the greater the magnet strength.
+The higher the pull strength, the stronger the magnet.
 Permanent magnetic materials are commonly measured by grade.
 For more information about magnet grades, refer to the post Understanding Magnet Grades.

 Choosing a magnetic assembly might be as straightforward as selecting the right pounds pull for your application.
-Considering things like how many poles are needed; if it there will be air gaps at any point on contact; how hot or wet the environment is; and the storage area can all affect the type of magnet best suited to a project.
+Other considerations include how many poles are needed; if it there will be air gaps at any point on contact; the temperature of the environment; and the storage area.
+All of these can affect the type of magnet best suited to a project.